 “CMYKyle” made more sense in 2000.

-After spending a couple decades slugging it out in print media (primarily at The A.V.
-Club and The Onion), I switched to developing podcasts, TV, and film.
-I also do a whole lotta copywriting, and if you want to talk about band names, I’m your guy.
+After two decades slugging it out in print (mostly at The A.V.
+Club and The Onion), I shifted gears into development for podcasts, TV, and film.
+These days, I also spend a lot of time crafting copy and shaping content strategy.
+And if you ever want to nerd out about band names, I’m your guy.

-Print media may be much diminished, but storytelling hasn’t gone anywhere.
-That’s my specialty, no matter the medium.
+Print may be fading, but storytelling is forever.
+That’s what I do, no matter the medium.